r-b-g-b/AY250_HW/hw4/README.md

 This code trains an image classifier on a set of images stored in the directory '50_categories.'
 The features used are correlation coefficients between the three color channels (1-3), a 2-D FFT-based estimate of spectral power in 12 spectral frequency bins (4-16), and the first 15 principal components of the histogram of gradients (HOG).

 runClassifier.py
 	train : this function trains the classifier on the full set of images in 50 categories.
 It prints the output of classification and computes an accuracy estimate using 5-Fold cross-validation.
 Prints the Top 3 Most Informative Features.
+The output is saved to "trained_classifier.p"
 	Input:
 		load_precomputed : default True. if true it loads precomputed features, if false it computes the features from scratch